Phone calls from Google

 Booking an appointment

-If the customer wants to book an appointment, the Assistant will confirm specific details like the customer's preferred time, type of service, or size of party.
-Once this information is confirmed, the Assistant will try to book an appointment with your business by using an online booking partner (if available) or by calling your business using the automated voice-calling technology Duplex (calls are recorded for quality assurance).
+If the customer wants to book an appointment, Assistant will confirm specific details like the customer's preferred time, type of service, or size of party.
+Once this information is confirmed, Assistant will try to book an appointment with your business by using an online booking partner (if available) or by calling your business using the automated voice-calling technology from Google Assistant (calls are monitored and recorded for quality assurance).
+At this time, appointment bookings with Google Assistant are only available in the United States.

 Checking business information